 KeyShot is a system for turning a 3D CAD model, that you've created, into a realistic image.
 The software can also be used for creating animation.
-Thus, it is commonly used by a big variety of customers, such as engineers, designers, CG professionals, architects etc. It is possible to run on both Windows (7, Vista and XP) and MacOS and can import most formats of CAD files.
+Thus, it is commonly used by a big variety of customers, such as engineers, designers, CG professionals, architects etc. It is possible to run on both Windows and MacOS (System Requirements) and can import most formats of CAD files.
 Some of the CAD software already has plug-ins that support KeyShot; these are:

 - Creo 1.0